-Buying a Property – dealing with issues caused by price fluctuations.—— February 13, 2020
+Buying a Property – dealing with issues caused by price fluctuations—— May 6, 2021

-In previous posts, we have looked at property acquisition strategies, we have likewise given some tips to follow when looking at acquiring property either through purchase or construction and also discussed the need to properly ascertain title before jumping onto the property acquisition train.
+In previous posts, we have looked at property acquisition strategies and given tips on how to own your dream home in Nigeria.
+We have likewise given some tips to follow when looking at acquiring property either through purchase or construction and also discussed the need to properly ascertain the land title before jumping onto the property acquisition train.
 In examining further possible pitfalls even if all the foregoing have been carefully followed, we have discussed material price fluctuations and how these can affect real estate development projects.

 Some of the issues that material price fluctuations can lead to in an ongoing real estate project include;

-Whilst the discussion below may not outline all possible steps available in dealing with or avoiding issues caused by price fluctuations, they do provide some guidance for potential buyers in mitigating their risks;
+As reputable property developers in Lekki, Lagos, at Beachway Homes we know the implications material price fluctuations can have on projects.
+Whilst the discussion below may not outline all possible steps available in dealing with or avoiding issues caused by price fluctuations, they do provide some guidance for potential buyers in mitigating their risks.

 2. Conduct regular physical inspections

-As highlighted in a previous blog, potential buyers may also look at making some additional contingency sum available over the agreed sale price to cater for possible price variations in the course of the project.
-Though it seems a hard pill to swallow, in some cases where these type of issue(s) arise, there might be very genuine reasons for such review in the sale price.
+Potential buyers may also look at making some additional contingency sum available over the agreed sale price to cater for possible price variations in the course of the project.
+Though it seems a hard pill to swallow, in some cases where these types of issue(s) arise, there might be very genuine reasons for such review in the sale price.
 Whilst experienced developers allow for possible price fluctuations on an ongoing project, nothing could have prepared many developers well enough for the sharp increase in forex rate experienced in Nigeria in 2016.
-Though some experienced developers still weathered the storm, it was a really tough one as many could not, with the Dollar ($) to Naira (N) exchange rate rising from N344 to a dollar, to N498 in the space of less than Six months, and further leading to an equally sharp increase in cost of construction materials.
+Though some experienced developers still weathered the storm, it was a really tough one as many could not, with the Dollar ($) to Naira (N) exchange rate rising from N344 to a dollar, to N498 in the space of less than six months, and further leading to an equally sharp increase in cost of construction materials.

 4. Consider a review of the project sales terms